6.1 mile loop up and down grassy hills at the edge of Fremont.

 street parking; Calhoun (near Cal State Hayward), Zeile Creek (off Zeile

 Creek Drive), and Tamarack (at the end of Tamarack Drive).
-Transit info
+Visit the Transit

 Most trails are multi-use.
 A few trails are open to hikers and equestrians